 Collection: Masala

-The collective name for spice mixtures from the Indian subcontinent is masala.
+The collective name for spice blends from the Indian subcontinent is masala.
 Recipes are passed down from generation to generation.
-The spices are usually (lightly) roasted, but sometimes sun-dried.
+Usually, the spices are (lightly) roasted, but sometimes also sun-dried.
 Masala is often added last to preserve the rich aroma.
-It's a misconception that 'garam' means hot, as in sharp or spicy.
-It actually means warm, in the metabolic sense of the word.
-Therefore, nutmeg and cloves are used, black
+It is a misconception that 'garam' means hot as in sharp or spicy.
+It means warm, in the metabolic sense of the word.
+That is why nutmeg and cloves are used, black

-The term garam is of Persian origin, as is maςaleh.
-It means "ingredients."
+The term garam is of Persian origin, as is mañaleh.
+It means 'ingredients'.

 Garam masala is primarily used in vegetarian dishes.
-Turmeric is often absent in these dishes.
-After all, garam masala is not technically a "curry."
-However, ready-made garam masala often uses turmeric in large quantities because Western expectations are, apparently, geared towards its yellow color.
+In these, turmeric is often absent.
+After all, in principle, garam masala is not 'curry'.
+Nevertheless, turmeric is used in large quantities in ready-made garam masala because Western expectations are—apparently—tuned to the yellow coloring.

-In our shop, we offer you three masalas of British origin, and for good reason: of all European countries, the United Kingdom has the closest ties to the Indian subcontinent and by far the largest population of Indians.
+In our shop, we offer you three masalas of British origin; not without reason: of all European countries, the United Kingdom has the closest ties to the Indian subcontinent and by far the largest population of Indian residents.
 Here they are:

 - garam masala